Set author name and comment colour in Pages on Mac

 Your author colour is associated with the changes you make and the comments you add to a document.
 You can change your author colour at any time.

 Choose View > Comments & Changes > Author Colour (from the View menu at the top of your screen), then choose a colour.

-If you have a document open, all your comments and changes in the document switch to the new colour and any new documents you create using the same author name, appear in the new colour.
+If you have a document open, all your comments and changes in the document switch to the new colour, and any new documents you create using the same author name use the new colour.